✦ Scandinavian-inspired design, curated for modern living

 • 80-pint/day capacity and up to 5,000 sq. ft. coverage handle large, very humid areas well.

-• ENERGY STAR certification and 40% lower energy use help reduce electricity costs.
+• ENERGY STAR certification and lower-energy design can help reduce electricity use during frequent operation.

 • Useful convenience features like sleep mode, auto drain, timer, adjustable humidity control, and child lock.